Alma Francis-Heyliger

 Alma Francis Heyliger (born October 12, 1973) is a United States Virgin Islands politician, former radio talk host, and Senator serving in the Legislature of the Virgin Islands from the St. Thomas-St. John District, since 2021.

 The owner of Infinity Broadcasting, LLC.
-In December 2020, Alma achieved her goal to take ownership of Radio One AM 1000, while becoming one of the few Black women to manage a radio station out of 11,000 radio stations across the country.
+In December 2020, Alma took ownership of Radio One AM 1000, becoming one of the few Black women to manage a radio station out of 11,000 radio stations across the country.

 Early life and education

 Alma Francis Heyliger was born on October 12, 1973, in St. Thomas to the late Leeann Rabsatt Francis from Tortola and Denzil” Frank” Francis Defreitas from St. Kitts.
 Alma graduated from Charlotte Amalie High School in 1991.
 She later attended the University of the Virgin Islands where she studied Business communications.

 Career

 Francis Heyliger has been employed with the Legislature of the Virgin Islands for over 22 years.
 She has worked for the MIS Division and within the office of Senator Donald Cole from 1999 to 2003 and Senator Lorraine Berry from 2003 to 2005.
 Prior to being in that capacity, Alma was a contract specialist for Department of Property and Procurement Home Protection Roofing program.